RestDB/crudlify/README.md

 export default app.init(); // export app to a runtime server engine
 ```

-## Deploy application to the codehooks.io cloud app service
+## Deploy application to the codehooks.io cloud service

 Using the [Codehooks CLI](https://www.npmjs.com/package/codehooks) you can deploy the app to with the `coho deploy` command.

 > Tip: Inspect the app output using the `coho logs -f` command.

-Alternatively run and mangage it yourself, this is shown in the next section.
+Alternatively run and manage it yourself, this is shown in the next section.

-## Run application with express server and mongoDB
+## Run application with Express server and MongoDB

-In case you wish to develop and host the application yourself, just follow the recipie explained in this section.
+In case you wish to develop and host the application yourself, just follow the recipe explained in this section.

-The trick is to create a separate file, e.g. `standalone.js`.
-The code in this file will provide a separate runtime server, of your control, for the app shown above (the `index.js` file).
+You need to add one extra file, e.g. `standalone.js`.
+The code in this file will provide a separate runtime server for the app shown above (the `index.js` file).

-Install the [codehooks-mongodb](https://www.npmjs.com/package/codehooks-mongodb) and the other necessary packages to support Express and mongoDB.
-Also make sure thah your app is set up to use the required JavaScript ES6, either by running `npm init es6` or by adding `"type": "module"` in the `package.json` file.
+Install the [codehooks-mongodb](https://www.npmjs.com/package/codehooks-mongodb) and the other necessary packages to support Express and MongoDB.
+Also make sure that your app is set up to use the required JavaScript ES6, either by running `npm init es6` or by adding `"type": "module"` in the `package.json` file.

 `npm install codehooks-mongo express body-parser`